Bring Me the Horizon: Songwriting and recording process

-In all the band's album notes, all of Bring Me the Horizon's lyrics are said to be written by lead vocalist Oliver Sykes while all five members—as a band—were credited with writing the music.
+In all the band's album notes, all of Bring Me the Horizon's lyrics are said to be written by lead vocalist Oli Sykes while all five members—as a band—were credited with writing the music.
 With the exception of Count Your Blessings, the band has always written in a secluded location to avoid being distracted.
-Oliver Sykes' lyrics have a strong feeling of catharsis for him.
+Sykes' lyrics have a strong feeling of catharsis for him.
 He mainly draws from personal experience and has described the band's live performances as therapeutic.
 In 2006, when asked about the lyrics of Count Your Blessings, as they had been criticised for their content solely fixated on heartbreak and other themes that were called "shallow and meaningless", he responded "My life's never been that bad so I've not got that much to talk about."

 Band members have described how the debut album was written in inner-city areas of Birmingham while being pressured to write and record songs to the deadlines given.
 This resulted in the band being unimpressed with the final product.
-However, for the writing process of Suicide Season, the band realised that they much preferred picking areas with less human contact in order to focus on the music; they wrote their second album in the Swedish countryside.
+However, for the writing process of Suicide Season, the band realised that they preferred picking areas with less human contact to focus on the music; they wrote their second album in the Swedish countryside.
 During the writing of Suicide Season, former and founding rhythm guitarist Curtis Ward wrote only two riffs of his rhythm parts of the album, mostly relying on Lee Malia to write all of the guitar sections of the album.

-Lee Malia has stated that the typical writing process involves Oliver Sykes writing the main structure of the songs, followed by Malia writing the main riff.
-From this they would collaborate with each other to structure their work better and then later include the rest of the band in writing the rest of the song.
-The writing dynamic of Sempiternal, typically featured Sykes, Malia and newly introduced member Jordan Fish.
-Malia felt that with Fish's influence on the record he was pushed to create more inspired guitar riffs.
+Malia has stated that the typical writing process involves Sykes writing the main structure of the songs, followed by Malia writing the main riff.
+From this, they would collaborate with each other to structure their work better and then later include the rest of the band in writing the rest of the song.
+The writing dynamic of Sempiternal, typically featured Sykes, Malia, and newly introduced member Jordan Fish.
+According to Sykes, "Writing 'Sempiternal' was a completely different process...we worked from a computer, laying down ideas and riffs...bringing Jordan into the mix changed things completely; he opened up so many more possibilities."
 As they all took a break before writing their fourth album, they felt less of a need for an isolated writing environment.